rebelsky/sams-assorted-musings-reflections/evolution-of-a-musing.md

 You may be wondering what the process is that takes a musing from my muse, to my brain, to words on paper [1], and, finally, to you [2].
-Let's consider, as an example, a recent musing on [bad software](...).
+Let's consider, as an example, a recent musing on [bad software](bad-classroom-software-2018-03-08).
+That musing had a slightly more tortured path from conception to posting than normal.
+Nonetheless, its story still reveals something about how musings (sometimes) happen.

 My muse planted the idea in my brain late last semester.
 I kept saying to myself "Boy, this new podium software is frustrating."
 Eventually,